Getting Started with Stytch OAuth

 }

-JIT Provisioning by email domain is restricted for common, free email providers (e.g. google.com) so if you don’t have a corporate email, you can alternatively create a Member in your new Organization with the email you will use to login.
+Just-in-Time (JIT) Provisioning by email domain is restricted for common, free email providers (e.g. gmail.com) so if you don’t have a corporate email, you can alternatively create a Member in your new Organization with the email you will use to log in.

 You can create a Member in the dashboard by navigating to the Organization and clicking “Create new member” or by calling the CreateMember API.